Variational Calculus

 - Relativity group: group of transformations on the universe preserving whichever structure we've endowed the universe with

-The subgroup of affine transformations of which leave invariant the time interval between events and the distance between simultaneous events is called the Galilean group.
+which leave invariant the time interval between events and the distance between simultaneous events is called the Galilean group.

 That is, the Galilean group consists of affine transformations of the form